 Treatment should be initiated with a dose of the combination product equivalent to previous individual doses of metformin and glibenclamide; the dose being gradually increased depending on results on glycaemic parameters.

 Dose titration:

-The dosage should be adjusted every 2 weeks or longer, by increments of 1 tablet of metformin hydrochloride/glibenclamide 500 mg/2.5 mg, depending on glycaemia results.
+The dosage should be adjusted every 2 weeks or longer, by increments of 1 tablet, depending on glycaemia results.

 A gradual increase in the dosage may aid gastrointestinal tolerance and prevent the onset of hypoglycaemia.